 The rights of unmarried couples are as different to those of married couple’s rights in death as they are in life.
 So, what are a partner’s rights to an estate when their loved one passes away?

-As other articles on this website have explained, there is no such thing as a ‘common law spouse‘ in this country.
+As other articles on this website have explained, there is no such thing as a ‘common law spouse‘ in the UK.
 It is a popular misconception that unmarried couples enjoy the same level of legal protection as their married counterparts.
 They do not.
-And this is especially true when one an unmarried partner passes away.
+And this is especially true when an unmarried partner passes away.

-It is for this reason particularly important for unmarried couples to make a Will, so they can make sure that if one of them dies, the survivor will be adequately provided for.
+It is therefore particularly important for unmarried couples to make a Will, so they can make sure that if one of them dies, the survivor will be adequately provided for.

 However, despite our best intentions many of us never actually get round to making a Will.
 If we die without a Will then the intestacy rules determine what will happen.
 So, what are a partner’s rights to an estate under the intestacy rules?

 Unfortunately, the intestacy rules make no provision for unmarried partners.
 Parents, siblings and more distant relatives will take priority to surviving partners.
 This may seem very unfair.
 It is often contrary to what the deceased person would have wanted and frequently leads to those loved ones left behind suffering terrible financial hardship.

 If your partner passes away and you find yourself in this position then we would recommend that you immediately seek guidance from a lawyer who specialises in estate disputes as there are legal steps that can be taken to ensure you are properly provided for.

 One option is to make a claim under the Inheritance Act.
 A surviving partner can claim against their loved one’s estate if they were financially dependent on their deceased partner or if they had lived together for the last two years.